kamranbekirovyz/asan-login-flutter/README.md

 #### mobileKeyAndroid, mobileKeyIos

-The mobile key under which your project is registered on `ASAN Login`.
-Make sure to use same `String` for your app's both `applicationId` on Android side and `CFBundleIdentifier` on iOS side to avoid any side effects.
+The mobile key for platform (iOS, Android) under which your project is registered on `ASAN Login`.

 #### loadingWidgetBuilder